TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Architecture/Components.rst

    as well.
 This makes it possible to use both files and references to them.

-   Additionally, there is a property "originalFile" on the FileReference which lets you get information about the underlying file (e.g.
+   Additionally, there is a property "originalFile" on the FileReference which lets you get information about the underlying file (for example :code:`$fileReference->getOriginalFile()->getName()`).
-   :code:`$fileReference->getOriginalFile()->getName()`).